AndreasMadsen/daily/README.md

 * a server interface
 * a command line tool

+You may not see much progress in the module right now, that is because I'm stil writing the submodules to it.
 This is what I have published:

+* [daily-interface](https://github.com/AndreasMadsen/daily-interface) - The transport independent interface
-* [daily-protocol](https://github.com/AndreasMadsen/daily-protocol): The protocol encoder and decoder for network communcation
+* [daily-protocol](https://github.com/AndreasMadsen/daily-protocol) - The protocol encoder and decoder for network communcation
 * [daily-storage](https://github.com/AndreasMadsen/daily-storage) - The LevelDB storage abstaction

 ##License